 - Retail & Hospitality: Professionals who are involved in lifting, stocking, and customer interaction

-Different Types of 10-Hour OSHA Certifications
+Different Types of 10-Hour OSHA Certificates

 OSHA offers various types of OSHA 10-hour training courses, each tailored to a specific industry.
 These programs address the individual hazards involved in industries and ways to handle and overcome them.
-Here are the three main types of OSHA 10-hour certifications:
+Here are the three main types of OSHA 10-hour courses:

 OSHA 10-Hour Construction Industry